Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 Nitin Tejuja SoK's task was to use Selenium-AT-SPI, still a work in progress, to reproduce a minute-long script created with KdeEcoTest to test several activities of the educational software [GCompris](https://apps.kde.org/gcompris/).
 His work was very efficient, as after a month Nitin was able to:
 - run Selenium-AT-SPI,
-- write an installation guide for Selenium-AT-SPI
+- write an installation guide for Selenium-AT-SPI,
 - compile and run GCompris
 - modify GCompris QML code to have access to its components (GUI elements)